-Bacteriostatic water does indeed go bad.
+Bacteriostatic water for injections does indeed go bad.

 It is recommended that after you open, or use a vial of bacteriostatic water, that you dispose of it after 28 days.
 This is because the effectiveness of benzyl alcohol as a preservative loses its potency with repeat use and exposure.